section-engineering-education/engineering-education/articles/introduction-to-wireshark/index.md

 ### What is Wireshark?

-The history of Wireshark software goes back to 1998, as an open-source project started by volunteer network experts around the world.
+Wireshark software's history goes back to 1998, as an open-source project started by volunteer network experts around the world.
 The main aim was to build a standard network protocol analyzing tool.

-Therefore, ```Wireshark``` is simply a network packet analyzer, that is mainly used to capture the data on your network.
+Therefore, ```Wireshark``` is simply a network packet analyzer that is mainly used to capture the data on your network.
 This data is then presented in a form understandable by human beings.

 In case you find yourself in a position where you need to try and troubleshoot every single network packet, ``` Wireshark``` is the right tool for you!

 This is a very powerful tool, as it enables you, the user, to perform various operations such as:
 * Troubleshooting your network.
-* Performing security operations that is, it can be used to detect security threats such as port scanning.
+* Performing security operations that are used to detect security threats such as port scanning.
 * Learning more about your network protocols at the microscopic level.
-* Performing analysis of voice over internet(VoIP).
+* Performing analysis of voice over the internet(VoIP).

 ### How Wireshark works
-As we have said, ```Wireshark``` is a packet analyzer, sometimes other people refer to it as a packet sniffer so do not get confused.
+As we have said, ```Wireshark``` is a packet analyzer, sometimes other people refer to it as a packet sniffer, so do not get confused.

-How it works is very simple, let's take your machine, for example, it's connected to your ```WIFI``` or the network you're currently using, and you want to determine what is currently going on, on your network.
+How it works is very simple, let's take your machine, for example, connected to your ```WIFI``` or the network you're currently using, and you want to determine what is currently going on, on your network.
-What happens is that whenever you use ```Wireshark```, it will capture your network traffic(this refers to the data moving currently on your network), and record every single data offline.
+What happens is that whenever you use ```Wireshark```, it will capture your network traffic(this refers to the data moving currently on your network) and record every single data offline.
 You can then use this data to analyze the network activities, that is it.